PelmeenidHapukoorega/Solutions-Architect/README.md

 * AZ-900: Passed ✅
 * AZ-104: Passed ✅
-* AZ-305: Studying
+* AZ-305: Postponed for later after actually working in the field for at least a year or 2.
-* AZ-400: Studying in correlation with AZ-305
+* AZ-400: Current main focus to gain better understanding regarding cloud overall, automation and CI/CD pipelines.
 * Building: Azure Lab Automation (Bicep, Terraform, Python, GitHub Actions)